swuecho/chat_effect/README.md

 Basic LLM workflow with tracing and visualization.
 The converstation to LLM is add to `chat` database.

-the workflow is written using TS(with Effect). the UI is tempo and Chat
+the workflow is written using TS(with Effect).
+The UI is from tempo and Chat

 ![image](https://github.com/swuecho/chat_effect/assets/666683/aee981a5-a289-4b51-ae82-be0d1d5dea64)